Protecting yourself online

 Secure your devices

-Change your passwords and make sure your anti-virus software is up-to-date.
+Change your passwords and make sure your anti-virus software is up to date.
 This can help protect your devices from future scams.

 Get advice